-Based on the Pagan Kids board-book for toddlers, the activity sheets below help children learn about the deities in the sky, their role and their history.
-These educational activities are to help enforce lessons of Norse theology and the solar cycle in a fun and approachable way so everyone in your family can enjoy the story past its pages.
+Based on the Pagan Kids board book for toddlers, the activity sheets below help children learn about the deities in the sky, their role and their history.
+These educational activities help enforce lessons of Norse theology and the solar cycle in a fun and approachable way so everyone in your family can enjoy the story past its pages.

 Click on the picture to download your free PDF file to print.

 Inspired by the Pagan Kids toddler book, the Who Is That in the Sky?
 Word Search has the names of lesser-known Norse deities who travel through the skies to bring darkness and light.

 In the Edda poem called Voluspa, we learn how the universe was created, how the cosmos work, and the history of gods, giants and dwarves.

 Dellingr is a beautiful god who rides a horse with a glowing mane.
 Together they bring dawn to night skies

 Dagr is a god whose appearance is bright and fiar.
 His horse's name is Skinfaxi.
 Together they draw the light of day over Midgard

 Sól the sun personified.
 She is a very attractive, shining and bright goddess.
 She pulls the sun on her chariot.

 Nótt is the goddess of the night who is described as dark and swarthy (dark and black in colour).
 Her horse's name is Hrímfaxi.
 Together they bring the darkness to the skies.